-Medicare-eligible retirees who reside and incur medical claims outside the United States do not have Medicare coverage; therefore, their benefits are provided through UMR and CVS Caremark, with PEIA serving as the primary insurer.
-Those who live in the U.S., but who for some reason do not have Medicare Part A and/or Part B, also have PEIA as their primary insurer.
+Medicare-eligible retirees who reside and incur medical claims outside the United States do not have Medicare coverage; therefore, their benefits are provided through UMR and Express Scripts, with PEIA serving as the primary insurer.
+Those who live in the U.S., but who are not eligible for Medicare Part A and/or Part B, also have PEIA as their primary insurer.
 Since you do not have Medicare, there is no coordination of benefits and PEIA will pay as it does for active employees and non-Medicare retirees based on PEIA's fee schedules.
 You will be responsible for any balance.
 This plan has the same deductible and out-of-pocket maximum as the non-Medicare retiree plans.
 Medical claims are processed by UMR, and PEIA pays only the PEIA allowed amount.
-Prescription drug claims are processed by CVS Caremark under the active employee and non-Medicare retiree benefit.
+Prescription drug claims are processed by Express Scripts under the active employee and non-Medicare retiree benefit.
+For members who would normally be entitled to Medicare but for some reason are not eligible, the non-Medicare premium will apply.